FaradayRF/Faraday-Software/Applications/APRS/readme.md

  * `[APRSIS]`: APRS-IS credentials section
   * `CALLSIGN`: APRS-IS login callsign

-## Obtaining an APRS Passcode
+## Passcode automatically generated
-2E0SQL over at [MagicBug](http://magicbug.co.uk/) provides an beautifully simple open source [APRS Passcode Generator](http://apps.magicbug.co.uk/passcode/).
-The APRS application implements a python version of the passcode generator with the [generatePasscode()](https://github.com/FaradayRF/Faraday-Software/blob/issue91/Applications/APRS/aprs.py#L855) function.
-There is no need to enter your passcode, your amateur radio callsign will be used to automatically generate it.
+The CALLSIGN in aprs.ini is used to generate a passcode when properly configured with the operators callsign.

 # Running APRS
 As a prerequisite, you must have the following programs running in the background while Faraday is connected to the computer: